MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/telemetry-reports-trace.md

 #### The action took longer to complete ({0}) than the specified threshold ({1}).
 Requesting cancellation of the action.

 The service is configured to cancel reports if they take longer to generate than a set amount of time.
 With Business Central online, you can't change the threshold.
 With Business Central on-premises, you change the threshold by setting the **Max Execution Timeout** parameter on the [!INCLUDE[server](../developer/includes/server.md)] instance.
-By default, there's no timeout for on-premises.
+There's no timeout for on-premises by default.
+For more information, see [Configuring Business Central Server](configure-server-instance.md#Reports).

 #### The number of processed rows exceeded ({0} rows) the maximum number of rows ({1} rows).
 Requesting cancellation of the action.

 The service is configured to cancel reports if they generate more than a set number of rows.
 With Business Central online, you can't change this threshold.
 With Business Central on-premises, you change the threshold by setting the **Max Rows** parameter on the [!INCLUDE[server](../developer/includes/server.md)] instance.
-By default, there's no limit on rows for on-premises.
+There's no limit on rows for on-premises by default.
+For more information, see [Configuring Business Central Server](configure-server-instance.md#Reports).

 ## <a name="customdimensions"></a>Custom dimensions